JackCSheehan/byte-script/README.md

 By design, Byte Script does not except any arguments outside of the range of an unsigned 8-bit integer (0 - 255).
 Any attempt to input a larger or smaller integer literal will simply cause it to wrap around until it is in the range of an unsigned 8-bit integer.
 Byte Script also has no support for floating-point numbers.
 Any division operations resulting in a floating-point number will simply be truncated.

 ## The Instruction Set
 Below is an explanation of each of the instructions that Byte Script currently implements.
 Instructions with an asterisk are currently still in developmental or planning stages and may not be implemented.

-Even though the Byte Script instruction set looks relatively arbitrary, each one was picked for a specific reason.
+Even though the Byte Script instruction set might seem relatively arbitrary, each one was picked for a specific reason.
+Below, in the explanations of each instruction, I will (with the exception of the most arbitrary cases, such as the addition instruction) also discuss the reason why a particular character was chosen for a particular task.
+This makes the instruction set easier to remember and the source code easier to understand.

 A quick note on arguments: for instructions that take arguments, the default argument is always `1`.
 This is so that instructions such as `>;` work similar to their corresponding instructions in BF.

 ### Terminator (;)
-The terminator instruction acts a Byte Script punctuation.
+The terminator instruction acts as Byte Script's punctuation.
 Every statement in Byte Script requires a terminator to close it off.
-The terminator is inspired by the ';' character being used as a punctuating token in languages like C, C++, Java, etc.
+The terminator is analgous to the ';' character used as a punctuating token in languages like C, C++, Java, etc.

 ### Assignment Instruction (=)
 The assignment instruction assigns the given value to the current cell.
 This makes it so that users do not have to increment a cell until they get to their desired value.
 Instead, a user can simply directly assign the value of a cell.